Honey For Teachers: Free-Bee Lesson Plans for Educators

 The Nate’s Difference

-Nature Nate’s rigorous in-house testing ensures that our honey maintains its real, natural quality with the vitamins and enzymes found in raw honey.
-It is free of commonly used pesticides, herbicides and antibiotics.
-Nature Nate’s Raw & Unfiltered Honey is sold at most major retailers in the U.S. Pick up a bottle next time you’re shopping for groceries.
+Nate’s rigorous in-house testing ensures that our honey maintains its real, natural qualities.
+It is tested for a clean read of antibiotics, pesticides and herbicides.
+Nate’s raw & unfiltered honey is sold at most major retailers in the U.S. Pick up a bottle next time you’re shopping for groceries.